 Yelp can be a major advantage, and disadvantage, for businesses.
 The site offers a way for customers to share their experiences and opinions, which can create buzz and attract customers.

 But, did you know you can also get paid to write reviews on Yelp?
 For some people, this even ends up being a significant source of income.
-So, how do you go about it?
-But wait, should you?
-Let's see if it's ethical to get paid to write reviews for Yelp, and what the potential consequences could be.
+Yet most people won't even make a single dollar.

 Plus, if Yelp doesn't work out, what else could we do for a side hustle?